 Advance to the “Target Users” tab to specify your audience.
 Using the Additional Filters dropdown, filter by Custom Attributes and select the

-most_frequently_viewed_categories Custom Trait name we created in Segment Personas.
+most_frequently_viewed_categories Custom Trait name we created in Engage.
 We’ll use the

 equals operator to specify that we’re targeting a value of “Cozy Essentials.”